SwissOpenEM/Ingestor/README.md

 This repository provides an ingestion app and service for dataset transfer and metadata registration in a catalog.
 It targets [Scicat](https://scicatproject.github.io) as dataset catalog.

-Data can be transfered via [Globus](https://www.globus.org) or via S3 to a compatible endpoint.
+Data can be transferred via [Globus](https://www.globus.org) or via S3 to a compatible endpoint.

 There are two entrypoints, i.e. applications: a [desktop app](./cmd/openem-ingestor-app/) providing a minimal UI and a headless [service](./cmd/openem-ingestor-service/).
 Both provide a REST API in order to interact with each.
 Common functionality is extracted in the [core](./internal/) package.